Straight to the Point

 I don't often need crushed ice at home, but it's a standard test for a good blender, and in this department, there is again a clear winner: the BlendTec blows the competition out of the water.
 With its super-wide base, you can drop in a tray of ice cubes and turn it into snow-like crushed ice in eight seconds flat.
 The Breville will crush ice in about 30 seconds, but leaves large, hail-like grainy chunks, while the Vitamix fails pretty hard due to its tapered shape.
 If an ice-crusher is what you're looking for, then there's no question the BlendTec is the machine for you.

-Best for the Control Freak: The Vitamix 5200 Series Blender
+The Best Overall High-End Blender: The Vitamix 5200 Series Blender

 This is the blender that I keep on my kitchen counter.
 It's a true no-frills tank of a machine that'll make the smoothest soups and purées you've ever tasted.
 It's a serious tool that hands-on type cooks will really appreciate.
 Sure, it takes a little while to figure out the best way to make a smoothie or a milkshake without presets to guide you, but with a little practice, you'll be better equipped to deal with a wider variety of blending needs than anyone who relies on those presets.